sunyi199374/Mask_RCNN/README.md

 # Changes To it
-- add plot output
-- reading video and output picture frames
+- Reading video and output detection frames
-- (working) add a vedio transform function
+- Fix the issue that Kernel died when running with GPU

 # Mask R-CNN for Object Detection and Segmentation